 Illuminates when your tire pressure is low.
 If the light remains on at start up or while driving, the tire pressure should be checked.
 Refer to Inflating your tires in the Tires, Wheels and Loading chapter.
 When the ignition is first turned to on, the light will illuminate for three seconds to ensure the bulb is working.
-If the light does not turn on, have the system inspected by your authorized dealer.
+If the light does not turn on, contact your authorized dealer as soon as possible.
 For more information on this system, refer to Tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter.

-Traction ControlTM active

-(if equipped): Flashes when the Traction ControlTM is active.
-If the light remains on a malfunction has been detected; have the system serviced immediately, refer to the Driving chapter for more information.
+AdvanceTrac®/Traction control active: Flashes when the traction control is active.
+If the light remains on a malfunction has been detected; contact your authorized dealer as soon as possible.
+Refer to the Drivir soon as possible.
+Refer to the Driving chapter for more information.